Vibe Coding - Conversational Software Development - Part 4 Guiding AI Through Iteration

 Create a dashboard with spaces for visual elements.
 Assume type of charts or some reason you think works best for this data.

-Here I am just focussed on the dashboard screen.
-Using such prompt will direct AI without boxing it.
+Here I am just focused on the dashboard screen.
+Using such a prompt will direct AI without boxing it.
 You are setting a vibe and offering intent rather than detailed instructions.
-The prompt is open and allow AI to make suggestions.
+The prompt is open and allows AI to make suggestions.
 But you have a long way to go from here.

 Application Development Iterations